 It was, surprisingly, a British catering firm, J. Lyons and Co – famous for their teashops, Swiss rolls and ice cream which pioneered the development of computing for commercial applications.
-As the Guinness Book of Records ratifies, Lyons Electronic Office (LEO) was the first business computer in the world.
+As Guinness World Records ratifies, Lyons Electronic Office (LEO) was the first business computer in the world.

 In 1951 the LEO I computer was operational and ran the world’s first regular routine office computer job.

-Cambridge Centre for Computer History, our Partner for the LEO Heritage project, has had to close it doors to visitors due to the Covid 19 pandemic.
+The Centre for Computing History, Cambridge, our Partner for the LEO Heritage project, has had to close it’s doors to visitors due to the Covid 19 pandemic.
 CCH depends on school and individual visits for nearly all its income.
 If you visit their website (CCH Website) you will see that they are appealing for donations to help sustain them.
 We hope that members may be able to offer some support to our partners in these difficult times.

 There is also a Project Blog which provides more insight into the activities and challenges.
 To view click (Project Blog).